UNIVERSITY DEGREE | Law and Practice of Social Dialogue

 Objectives

-This establishment diploma is aimed at those involved in social dialogue who wish to acquire knowledge of the applicable rules and participate in exchanges of practice to delve deeper into the themes of social dialogue.
+This institutional diploma is intended for those involved in social dialogue who wish to acquire knowledge of the applicable rules and participate in exchanges of practices to explore the themes of social dialogue in greater depth.

-The aim is to bring the legal framework of collective labor relations (staff representation and collective bargaining) up to date, by offering a mastery of the issues involved in social dialogue.
+The aim is to provide an update on the legal framework for collective labor relations (employee representation and collective bargaining) by offering a master's degree in the challenges of social dialogue.

 Read more